-The airport managing body must provide support to the schedules facilitator in seeking full airline cooperation.
-It must ensure that a thorough capacity analysis is carried out, review the capacity analysis twice a year and provide the capacities and facilities necessary to handle the airline schedules submitted by the facilitator, within acceptable service criteria.
+The airport managing body must provide support to the schedules facilitator in seeking full airline co-operation.
+It must ensure that appropriate scheduling parameters are agreed with all stakeholders twice each year, prior to the IATA schedule submission deadlines, and provide facilities necessary to handle the airline schedules submitted by the facilitator, within acceptable service criteria.

-It must also keep the facilitator and any interested parties informed about capacity limitations, and especially give timely warning if one or more capacity limits might be reached or exceeded in the near future.
+It must also keep the facilitator and any interested parties informed about capacity limitations, and especially give timely warning if one or more of these limitations might be reached or exceeded in the near future.